kirillsaidov/mywebsite/API.md

 **Validation:**
 - File extension must be `.jpg`, `.jpeg`, or `.png`
-- File must have valid image magic bytes (JPEG or PNG)
 - Maximum file size: 5MB (configurable)
 - Image will be resized to 512px width